therebelrobot/awesome-workshopper/README.md

 # awesome-workshopper
 *alternatively, awesome-adventure*

 A list of workshopper/adventure-based tutorials for various things.
 Inspired by awesome.
 These are terminal-based guides to learning a new programming concept.
-Most of these are installed using npm.

 I also want to keep a running list of things there *should* be workshoppers for, so anyone wanting to jump in can.